prantlf/karma-brief-reporter/README.md

       // report at the end of the test run.
       suppressErrorHighlighting: true, // default is false

-      // Omits stack frames from external dependencies like jasmine
+      // Omits stack frames from external dependencies like qunit,
-      // or chai, which appear in stack traces of failed tests and
+      // jasmine or chai, which appear in stack traces of failed
-      // which are usually irrelevant to the tested code.
+      // tests and which are usually irrelevant to the tested code.
       omitExternalStackFrames: true, // default is false

       // Suppress the browser console log at the end of the test run.